rsnemmen/Git-for-busy-people/README.md

 <img src="gitlogo.jpg" width="100px" />

-Your collaborator invited you to contribute to a project which is hosted in a remote git repository (let's say, [github](https://github.com) or [bitbucket](https://bitbucket.org))?
+Your collaborator invited you to contribute to a git project which is hosted in a remote repository (let's say, [github](https://github.com) or [bitbucket](https://bitbucket.org))?
 You never used git or have very little experience with it.
 What do you do now?

 This is a very quick tutorial on how to use git for collaborating on an existing project.

-## First time using git
+## Setup your identity for the first time

 You want to setup your identity (name and e-mail) for the future.
 You only need to do this once in each machine where you work: